 Revenue from other business mainly consist of on-board catering services, leasing, sales of materials, sale of goods and other businesses related to railway transportation.
-Revenues from on-board catering services, sales of materials and supplies and sale of goods are recognized when the respective materials and goods are delivered to customers at a point of time.
+Revenues from on-board catering services are recognized overtime when the related services are rendered.
+Revenues from sales of materials and supplies and sale of goods are recognized when the respective materials and goods are delivered to customers at appoint in time.
 Revenue from operating lease arrangements on certain properties and locomotives is recognized over time on a straight-line basis over the period of the respective leases.

-For more details relating to IFRS 15, please see "ITEM 3.
-KEY INFORMATION - A. Selected Financial Data" for more details of the disaggregated revenue.
+For more details relating to IFRS 15, please see "Item 3.
+Key Information - A. Selected Financial Data" for more details of the disaggregated revenue.